vincevince1006/vnncctt-site/content/blog/intro-n-stuff/index.md

 I feel fortunate I got in early enough to know the pains of having a site crap out in IE, writing JS before ES6, getting DOM calls to work across browsers, and the slog of making designs work within the confines of a CMS.

-All the issues I've encountered always had a large enough base of people with the same problems in the past that there's never a stackoverflow question that doesn't solve my issue.
-This allows me to focus on the more important tasks at hand, such as satisfying client expectations and create finely tuned/accessible products.
+All the issues I've encountered always had a large enough base of people with the same problems in the past that there's always a stackoverflow question that solves my issue.
+This allows me to focus on the more important tasks at hand, such as satisfying client expectations and creating finely tuned/accessible web products.

 Still, I sometimes feel at meetups and conferences that there's a growing number of folks new to the UX industry who aren't familiar with development concerns.
 I feel confident as a designer because I can code, so I can preemptively recognize if something is going to not jive when translated to code and recognize the limitations of browsers/devices.